Developer Guide

 400 Invalid Organization path Error occurred while getting Organization path id for Organization path name

-400 Value of z_workflowIdKey is empty in the model Cannot launch workflow since z_workflowIdKey's value is empty in the model
+400 Value of z_workflowId is empty in the launch workflow request Cannot launch workflow since the z_workflowId is empty

 400 Duplicate Workflow ID is provided in the request Cannot launch workflow since there already exists a workflow with workflowId

-Figure 13 Response while starting the workflow using model name
+Response while launching the workflow

 Complete Message events/Receive Task within a workflow